E-Commerce Best Practices

 Independent retailers approach e-commerce in many different ways.
 Regardless of the type of program offered, a number of key operational factors can make the difference between success and failure.
 Vendor selection, data integrity, personnel and understanding the impact on overall company sales are just a few of the considerations that can have a far-reaching impact on successful execution.
 From a panel of retailers, hear more about successful approaches to omni-channel retailing as well as lessons learned during the development, roll-out and on-going execution of e-commerce initiatives.

-Moderator: Willard Bishop, Chief Architect and Co-Founder, Brick Meets Click
+Moderator: Steve Bishop, Managing Partner, Brick Meets Click

 Clint Woodman, Vice President, Woodman’s Food Markets